LintangDev/LintangDev/README.md

 <h2>📝 About Me</h2>

 - 🤖 I just launched a bot music discord [Retro Box][website].
-- 🎒 I’m currently studying at [Smp Telkom Bandung][websitesekolah].
+- 🎒 I’m currently a student at [Smp Telkom Bandung][websitesekolah].
 - 📖 I'm Currently Learning [PHP][php].
 - 👨‍💻 This is new Github account so i will post about my project soon!